giakou4/Computer-Architecture/Lab1/README.md

 ```
 >Note that we also manually change the clock to 500MHz from the ./my_gem5/configs/common/Options.py line 85

-According to _results_minor_cpu2_, the programm myprog2.c run for 0.000669  seconds.
-The clock is "slower" so the execution time took longer.
+According to _results_minor_cpu2_, the programm myprog2.c run for 0.000648  seconds.
+The clock is "slower" so the execution time took longer, despite the fact that the DRAM had a "faster" clock.

 ###### Run with Timing Simple CPU model , CPU clock: 2GHz, Memory Type: DDR3 2133MHz 8x8
 ```
 ./build/ARM/gem5.opt -d results_timing_simple_cpu2 configs/example/se.py --cpu-type=TimingSimpleCPU --cpu-clock=500000000 --mem-type=DDR3_2133_8x8 --caches -c myprog_arm2
 ```
-According to _results_minor_cpu2_, the programm myprog2.c run for 1.75 seconds.
+According to _results_minor_cpu2_, the programm myprog2.c run for 0.001975 seconds.
+The clock is "slower" so the execution time took longer, despite the fact that the DRAM had a "faster" clock.